kubeedge/website/content/en/docs/developer/device_crd.md

 ```

 ### Data Topic
-From KubeEdge v1.4, we add data section defined in device spec.
+From KubeEdge v1.4, we add a data section defined in the device spec.
-Data section describe a list of time-series properties which will be reported by mappers to edge MQTT broker and should be processed in edge.
+Data section describes a list of time-series properties that will be reported by mappers to the edge MQTT broker and should be processed in the edge.

 ```yaml
 apiVersion: devices.kubeedge.io/v1alpha1